tobyweston/blog/source/_posts/2015-07-03-scala-implicit-parameters.md

 ## Roundup

 Implicit parameters are useful for removing boiler plate parameter passing and can make your code more readable.

+The Scala library often use them to define default implementations that are "just available".
+When you come to need a custom implementation, you can pass one in explicitly or use your own implicit value.
+A good example here is the `sorted` method on [`SeqLike`](http://www.scala-lang.org/api/2.11.7/#scala.collection.SeqLike) class.

 The really useful stuff though comes when we combine implicit parameters with the other types of "implicits".
 Read more in the series to build up a picture.